tiby312/broccoli-project/report/src/overview.md

 ### Graphs

-The graphs are made uses [poloto](https://github.com/tiby312/poloto) on github.
+The graphs are made using [poloto](https://github.com/tiby312/poloto) on github.

 ### Disclaimer